 First of all, try to be honest as once you will be hired, the hiring manager will certainly be contacting your ex-boss and colleagues.
-Consider it as a chance to present your interpersonal skills, and the ones that make you a great team player and motivator – some trait for which you have been admired by your manager or co-workers in your current or previous roles.
+Consider it as a chance to present your interpersonal skills and the ones that make you a great team player and motivator – some traits for which you have been admired by your manager or co-workers in your current or previous roles.

 If you have a short story to narrate about how you led the team in times of adversity or kept motivated your team members during a tightly-scheduled project, go for it.

 Do You Like Working in a Team or Independently?

 This is one question that enables the hiring manager to see whether you will be a great fit for the work culture in general and the job in particular.
 Always tell the truth, but make sure to let the recruiter know that you are well adapted to work in both situations, depending on varied sorts of tasks assigned during the employment.